OctopusDeploy/blog/blog/2024-12/deployment-freeze/index.md

 ## What Happens During a Freeze?

 Here's what you can expect when a freeze is active:
-- Existing deployments that started before the freeze will continue to completion
+- Existing deployments that started before the freeze will continue to completion.
-- New deployments attempted during the freeze will need to provide an override reason to be able to deploy
+- New deployments attempted during the freeze will need to provide an override reason to be able to deploy.
-- Scheduled deployments that would start during a freeze period will not execute
+- Scheduled deployments that would start during a freeze period will not execute.
-- Automatic deployments based on deployment target triggers are allowed to ensure your deployment targets stay updated when scaling up
+- Automatic deployments based on deployment target triggers are allowed to ensure your deployment targets stay updated when scaling up.
-- Other automatic deployments, such as scheduled deployments or automatic lifecycle promotions, are blocked during the freeze
+- Other automatic deployments, such as scheduled deployments or automatic lifecycle promotions, are blocked during the freeze.

 ## Setting Up Regular Freezes

 Need to set up regular freeze periods?
 Our recurring schedule feature has got you covered.
 You can:
-- Set up different freezes for each global region
+- Set up different freezes for each global region.
-- Match your maintenance windows
+- Match your maintenance windows.
-- Create daily protection windows
+- Create daily protection windows.

 The system lets you set up these recurring patterns:
-- Daily windows to protect business hours
+- Daily windows to protect business hours.
-- Weekly schedules for regular maintenance
+- Weekly schedules for regular maintenance.
-- Monthly patterns for release cycles
+- Monthly patterns for release cycles.
-- Annual schedules for recurring business events
+- Annual schedules for recurring business events.

 ![Deployment Freeze Recurrence](deployment-freeze-recurrence_w.png "width=500")